bartosz-antosik/vscode-spellright/README.md

 ![switch](media/screenshot-switch-multiple.png)

-And when at least one languages spelled is missing dictionary:
+And when at least one language spelled is missing dictionary:

 ![switch](media/screenshot-switch-multiple-missing.png)